PaddlePaddle/community/rfcs/APIs/20230302_api_design_for_cummin.md

 在 PyTorch 文档中，介绍为：

 ```
 Returns a namedtuple (values, indices) where values is the cumulative minimum of elements of input in the dimension dim.
-And indices is the index location of each maximum value found in the dimension dim.
+And indices is the index location of each minimum value found in the dimension dim.

 Parameters
  - input (Tensor) – the input tensor.